15 Best Salad Greens to Grow Indoors

 Yellow yarrow

-This versatile herb is a good candidate for container culture, and since it’s a flower, you can use it for ornamental purposes as well.
-It has potent anti-bacterial properties and pairs well with mint in beverages like tea.
-When growing yarrow in containers, ensure the soil is moderately warm and dry.
-Also, space the plants a few inches apart and thin out whenever they get mature.
+Yarrow is a versatile salad plant, and since it’s a flowering herb, you can use it for ornamental purposes, too.
+It has anti-bacterial properties and pairs well with mint in beverages like tea.
+When growing yarrow in containers, make sure the soil is moderately warm and dry.
+Also, space the plants a few inches apart.

 11. Spinach